SEAHORSE: A Multilingual, Multifaceted Dataset for Summarization Evaluation: Learning and evaluating metrics with

 \subsection{Evaluation on the \seahorse test set}

 We first evaluate \seahorsemodel on the \dataset test set to confirm that a model is able to learn to predict the different dimensions of quality in \dataset.
-The results are shown in Table~\ref{tab:metric_results_seahorse}.
-As expected, we see that the \seahorsemodel is able to predict \seahorse ratings better than the baselines according to both our metrics.
+The results are shown in \autoref{tab:metric_results_seahorse}.
+As expected, we see that the \seahorsemodel model is able to predict \seahorse ratings better than the baselines according to both our metrics.
 The repetition (Q2) metric performs the best out of the 6 dimensions, which is also the dimension with the highest pairwise annotator agreement.
+Examples of summaries paired with human, \seahorse, and ROUGE-L ratings can be found in Appendix~\ref{app:seahorse_examples}.

+Reducing the size of the base mT5 model from XXL (13B parameters) to Large (1.2B) drops the performance of the metric, but shows similar trends and still outperforms all baseline approaches.
+More \seahorsemodellarge results can be found in Appendix~\ref{app:mt5_large}.